alirezanet/Gridify/docs/pages/guide/compile.md

 # Compile and Reuse

-You can access Gridify generated expressions using the `GetFilteringExpression` of [GridifyQuery](./gridifyQuery.md) or `BuildCompiled` methods of [QueryBuilder](./queryBuilder.md) class, by storing an expression you can use it multiple times without having any overheads, also if you store a compiled expression you get a massive performance boost.
+You can access Gridify-generated expressions using the `GetFilteringExpression` method of [GridifyQuery](./gridifyQuery.md) or the `BuildCompiled` method of the [QueryBuilder](./queryBuilder.md) class.
+By storing an expression, you can reuse it multiple times without any overhead.
+If you store a compiled expression, you get a massive performance boost.

 ::: warning
-You should only use a **compiled** expression (delegate) if you are **not** using Gridify alongside an ORM like Entity-Framework.
+You should only use a **compiled** expression (delegate) if you are **not** using Gridify with an ORM like Entity Framework.
 :::

 ``` csharp